Free Walking Sightseeing Tour #2 in Zurich, Switzerland

 Augustinerkirche was once one of the five main churches in the old town of Zürich, Switzerland, together with Fraumünster, Grossmünster, Predigern and St. Peter's.
 First built around 1270 as a Romanesque church belonging to the Augustinian abbey, on occasion of the Reformation in Zürich worship in the church was discontinued.
 The present Christian Catholic Church community of Zürich planned to rebuild the building to commemorate the old Augustinian church, and for the same reason, Augustinerkirche is still their Parish church, that was rebuilt in 1843/44 by Ferdinand Stadler.
 In the late 1950s, the church was rebuilt in accordance with the plans for the original structure.
 Today the building is one of the three medieval churches in the Lindenhof district of the city of Zürich.

 Beyer Chronometrie AG is the oldest watch shop in Switzerland.
-Today, the family business is managed by René Beyer in the 8th generation and is based on Bahnhofstrasse in Zurich.
+The family business is now managed by René Beyer in the 8th generation and is based on Bahnhofstrasse in Zurich.

 The Ethnographic Museum of the University of Zurich is the third oldest ethnological museum of Switzerland.
 Owner of its collections since 1914 is the University of Zurich.
 The main fields of the museum's activities are the maintenance of the collections, research, teaching and public relations.